-Dr. Midge Simmons teaches special education courses in the EDFL department.
+Dr. Midge Simmons is the assistant to the Dean of the School of Education and Behavioral Sciences.
 She is the advisor of the WSC Student Council for Exceptional Children.

-Before teaching at WSC, Dr. Simmons was a Special Education Coordinator in PK-12 in two Texas school districts.
+Before teaching at WSC and becoming the assistant to the dean, Dr. Simmons was a Special Education Coordinator in PK-12 in two Texas school districts.
 Before that, she served as an educational diagnostician and a special education teacher in Texas.
 In addition, she was an adjunct for Sam Houston State University in Huntsville, Texas, for five years teaching online special education courses.

 Dr. Simmons is a member of the National Certified Educational Diagnosticians and the Texas Professional Educational Diagnosticians.